Pumpkin Cream Filling

-This pumpkin cream filling recipe originated in 2010 when my other half and I married in the autumn several years ago.
+This pumpkin cream filling recipe originated in 2010.
 Being the frugal wench I am, I decided I was going to make our pumpkin wedding cake with pumpkin cream filling rather than pay a half grand or so to have it made by a bakery.
 Having never made a wedding cake, I suppose that was a bit brazen of me.
 If I can make it or do it myself, I will.
 I did have enough sense to take a decorating class.
 Despite my bold move, the cake came out a success.
 I scoured the internet for recipes to try and didn’t find what I was looking for, so I created my own.
 This is the pumpkin cream filling I used in my pumpkin spice wedding cake.
 I received quite a few compliments on this whenever I make it, but feel free to add your twist.

 This is a pretty simple filling recipe.
 I did pick up a tip from my step-mother-in-law, to use a chilled bowl to speed up the whipping process.
 I use my KitchenAid mixer which has a metal bowl, so putting the bowl in the freezer for about 10 minutes while I hunt in my pantry for all the spices works well for me.